Pierre Kaffer

 Pierre Kaffer (born 7 November 1976 in Bad Neuenahr-Ahrweiler, Rhineland-Palatinate) is a race car driver from Germany, currently living in Switzerland.
+Kaffer won the 2009 24 Hours of Le Mans in the GT2 class for Risi Competizione alongside Jaime Melo and Mika Salo.

 Career

+Kaffer won the 2004 12 Hours of Sebring on his LMP1 debut for Audi.

 Kaffer driving for Audi (Team Phoenix) in the 2006 DTM season.

+Kaffer driving for Audi (Scherer Sport PHX) in the 2023 24H Series season.

 In 1990, Kaffer started in Karting, moving in 1994 to Formula Ford, later Formula Opel and then from 1997 to 2001 in the German Formula 3 Championship.

-His biggest success was in 2004, winning the 12 Hours of Sebring in an Audi R8.
+Kaffer's biggest success was in 2004, winning the 12 Hours of Sebring in an Audi R8.

-For 2005 and 2006 he competed for Audi Sport Team Joest in the DTM series.
+For 2005 and 2006, Kaffer competed for Audi Sport Team Joest in the DTM series.

-In 2009 Kaffer piloted a Ferrari F430GT for Risi Competizione in the American Le Mans Series.
+In 2009, Kaffer piloted a Ferrari F430GT for Risi Competizione in the American Le Mans Series.

 For 2012, Kaffer competed in the FIA World Endurance Championship and European Le Mans Series in a Pecom Racing Oreca 03-Nissan.